beginning of content

 Is anger a mental health condition?

 You may find that certain situations are likely to trigger an anger response.
-If you feel resentful or overwhelmed, you may be at risk of anger.
+If you feel anxious, resentful or overwhelmed, you may be more likely to become angry.

 Do I have an anger problem?